January 25, 2023 · fp and typescript

 Errors

-• Not found: Requested resource not found.
+• Not found: Requested resource unavailable.

-• Server error: Generic server error.
+• Server error: Generic server-side failure.

-• Method error: Method not allowed.
+• Method error: Incorrect HTTP method.

 Searching movies